-Using Access Keys with User Generated Content
+Using Access Keys with User-generated Content

-You can use Access Keys to restrict access to user-defined content, specifically dashboards, knowledge base articles and device groups.
-Each dashboard, knowledge base article, or device group can have an associated Access Key that controls user access.
+You can use Access Keys to restrict access to user-defined content, specifically dashboards and device groups.
+Each dashboard or device group can have an associated Access Key that controls user access.
 The following sections describe how to use Access Keys with each type of content.